 Everyone coming to UofL is encouraged to consider walking, bicycling, taking the TARC bus (free with UofL ID!), carpooling, or vanpooling.
 Those needing a car once they're on campus can rent one from our fuel-efficient fleet for a low hourly rate through the UofL CarShare program.
-Bikes can be checked out free for the day from five campus locations through the UofL BikeShare program.
+Bikes can also be checked out free for the day from eight campus locations through the UofL BikeShare program.
 Full details on all of these transportation alternatives here.

 How the Program Works: